atc-net/atc-rest-minimalapi/README.md

 var app = builder.Build();

 /// Applies the endpoint definitions to the specified web application.
-/// This method retrieves the registered endpoint definitions from the application's services and invokes their "IEndpointDefinition.DefineEndpoints" method. app.UseEndpointDefinitions();
+/// This method retrieves the registered endpoint definitions from the application's services and invokes
+/// their <see cref="IEndpointDefinition.DefineEndpoints"/> and/or <see cref="IEndpointAndServiceDefinition.DefineEndpoints"/> method.
+app.UseEndpointDefinitions();
 ```